ryanstout/stoutlang/docs/functions.md

 bozeman_temperature = bozeman_weather.current_temperature_kelvin()
 ```

-Note: the . before current_temperature tells us that we are calling current_temperature on self. (method style) We could also have passed in self in as the first argument (function style)
+Note: the . before current_temperature tells us that we are calling current_temperature on self. (method style) We could also have passed in `bozeman_weather` in as the first argument (function style)

 If we wanted, we could put `current_temperature_kelvin` in another file and import it.
-As long as it's imported into the scope before we call it, it will be available.
+As long as it's imported into the scope before we call it, it will be available and you can call it in either style.

 We can also emulate some object oriented behaviors.
 Lets say in our scope, we wanted `current_temperature` to support taking "Kelvin" as an argument (instead of making a new function).